iotaledger/bee-rfcs/text/0026-signing-scheme/0026-signing-scheme.md

 # Unresolved questions

-- Should we prefix `Signing` to the `PrivateKey` and `PublicKey` traits since we expect encryption keys to be developed at some point (e.g. NTRU for MAM) ?
++ Should we prefix `Signing` to the `PrivateKey` and `PublicKey` traits since we expect encryption keys to be developed at some point (e.g. NTRU for MAM) ?
-- Should `PublicKey` provide an `address` function that return an `Address` type ?
++ Should `PublicKey` provide an `address` function that return an `Address` type ?
++ Some schemes like `Ed25519` benefit from faster batch verification, justifying a later introduction of a batch verifier trait.